clarencekwong/ShopifyChallenjoug/README.md

 # ShopifyChallenjoug
-Spotify Challenge for WINTERSHIP 2016
+Shopify Challenge for WINTERSHIP 2016

-Written in Python
+Solution in Python for the total price of clocks and watches on the Shopicruit website of whacky gizmos.

+Grand total of such gizmo is $2290.74.